Martha MacCallum: Early life

-Martha MacCallum, the daughter of Elizabeth B. and Douglas C. MacCallum Jr., was born and grew up in Wyckoff, New Jersey.
+Martha MacCallum, the daughter of Elizabeth B. and Douglas C. MacCallum Jr., grew up in Wyckoff, New Jersey.
 After graduating from Ramapo High School in Franklin Lakes, New Jersey, MacCallum earned her bachelor's degree in political science from St. Lawrence University in the North Country of New York State, and subsequently studied at the Circle in the Square Theatre School on Broadway, founding the Miranda Theater Company in New York.
 MacCallum next worked as an associate in corporate relations at Dow Jones & Company.
 She began her career as a freelance researcher for Corporate Finance magazine, but the publication was sold soon after she joined.

 Broadcasting career

 Wall Street Journal Television

 MacCallum was at Wall Street Journal Television from 1991 to 1996, where she served as a business news correspondent and anchor for The Wall Street Journal Report, World Market Outlook, and Business USA.

 In 1996, she moved to WBIS-TV, a short-lived sports and business station in New York, as an anchor and reporter.